Voklen/Daily-Diary/README.md

 # Daily Diary

-An app to create a diary every day
+An app to create a diary entry every day